 THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Drivers like to lead, win, and control their environments.
 When they derail, they put their personal goals above the interests of their organizations.
-The Driver leadership type can be highly effective when mature enough to take the goals and interests of others into account.
+The Driver leadership type can be highly effective when mature enough to consider the goals and interests of others.

 “Assertiveness is not what you do.
 It’s who you are.” – Shakti Gawain.

-Leaders with predominantly Driver tendencies love to control their environments.
-And they take aggressive measures to do so.
-The Driver leadership type is assertive, larger-than-life, and drawn to leadership like a moth to a flame.
-For Drivers, leadership represents an opportunity and a potent tool to control their environments, including other people.
+Leaders with predominantly Driver tendencies love to control their environments aggressively.
+This leadership type is assertive, larger-than-life, and drawn to leadership like a moth to a flame.
+For Drivers, leadership represents an opportunity and a potent tool for controlling their environments, including other people.

-A Driver relishes attention and the reactions he or she elicits from other people.
-Using this attention as their perpetual energy source, Drivers amass an impressive reservoir of self-confidence they can use to improve themselves, their environments, and the people with whom they interact.
+A Driver relishes attention and the reactions it elicits from other people.
+Using this attention as their perpetual energy source and leadership purpose, Drivers amass an impressive reservoir of self-confidence they can use to improve themselves, their environments, and the people with whom they interact.

 Self-confidence can make great things happen.